hristo-vrigazov/CarND-Advanced-Lane-Lines/writeup_template.md

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I converted the image to HLS color space, and then used a threshold on the S channel to obtain a first binarized version of the image, see the file `binarize_image.py`, class `ImageBinarizer`, method `thresholded_s_channel`.
-I obtained another binary version of the image by applying the sobel operator along the x axis, taking its absolute values and thresholding - method `sobelx`.
-The final binarizer takes these two binary images and returns their "and".
+I experimented with different ways to binarize the image (see the file `binarize_image.py`).
+I converted the image to HLS color space, and then used a thresholding, and combined that with normal grayscale thresholding.
+I also experimented with different adaptive thresholding, like Gaussian for example, but they did not seem to produce reliable results.

 Test image                      |  Binarized :----------------------------:|:------------------------------: